cnl-berkeley/stable_projects/CognitiveInsights_SulcalMorphology/README.md

 - Access the analysis notebook [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/wvoorhies/CognitiveInsights_SulcalMorphology.git/HEAD)

+- Access probability maps
+spatial probability maps projected onto the fsaverage space can be found in the probability_maps directory.
+The code to generate these maps or project them to indivdual surfaces is included in the directory.

 ### Dependencies/Requirements ###
 - No downloads are required.
 Binder will build the enviroment with necessary dependencies to allow the notbook to be run online.
   - requirements.txt will be used by binder to set up dependencies.